kraif999/ATS/README.md

 ```

 Below is an illustration of Bitcoin's trading profile based on the *SMA strategy, in particular, Exponential Moving Average (EMA) 20-day window)*.
-Risk management is implemented by setting a stop loss to ensure that no more than 1/10th of the invested capital is lost, with a reward-to-risk ratio of 3.
+Risk management is implemented by setting a stop loss to ensure that no more than 1/10th of the invested capital is lost at each trading day, with a reward-to-risk ratio of 3.
 No leverage is applied.

 **The dynamics of invested capital:**